jakob-bren/python-proj-3/README.md

 * I would have liked to introduce a "compatibility check" e.g you cannot use DDR3 memory with a 10th Gen Intel Processor, cannot use a 3dfx VooDoo with any modern processor, etc - but this would add to the complexity significantly and I wasn't comfortable enough at the time with Python to build a sort of logic map for how that would have worked.

 * I would have liked to add in an option on the admin backend to "add" new products entirely rather than being limited to a few entries - but I was concerned for half the project about rate-limiting affecting my final submission and then the idea slipped my mind at the end.
 I am aware of how to do it for future projects.

+* I would have liked to add in quantity validation in the opposite direction - if the user changes their parts selection midway through the decision process, the quantity of the last part they selected will go back up to what it was previously - however I am not exactly sure how to do this and it is not 100% necessary.